NikoLicht/portfolio/src/pages/blog/building_simple_furniture.md

 ### What am I even doing?
 I did not really know what it was going to be, but I just had an idea of the tools I'd like to use and the joints I'd like to try to make.
 I also really wanted to try splitting a big log that was left behind by a logging company.
 I wanted to do a drilled joints and some very simple wedged joints.
 I wanted to use a hand drill, axes, some big saws, axes, some iron and wooden wedges, a super big metal hammer and a beautiful (super dusty) stanley plane.
 ![They see me planin', they hatin](https://res.cloudinary.com/dlb3lkuge/image/upload/v1754338492/IMG_20250730_085002_4_q0ia46.jpg)
+*This is how happy I am when building stuff with cool tools*

 ### The work bench
 Initially I was trying to build something where we could rest our campfire utensils and food on when grilling.
 But after surprising myself by building something sturdy, I realized I had built a bench.